chen-gz/chen-gz.github.io/content/riemannian-geometry/chapter0/04-other-examples-of-manifolds-orientation.md

 As we shall see in Exercise 9,  $P^n(\mathbb{R})$  is orientable if and only if  $n$  is odd.

-4.8 EXAMPLE. (*Discontinuous action of a group*).
+**4.8 EXAMPLE** (*Discontinuous action of a group*).
 There is a way of constructing differentiable manifolds that generalizes the process above, which is given by the following considerations.

 We say that a group  $G$  acts on a differentiable manifold  $M$  if there exists a mapping  $\varphi: G \times M \to M$  such that: